hdmf-dev/hdmf-schema-language/source/description.rst

      - namespace: core
        {{ data_types }}:
        - Interface

+The beginning of all schema files must begin with a comment that starts with '{{ schema_language }}' followed by a space and the version string of the specification language used by this namespace, e.g., ``{{ schema_language }} 2.2.0``.
+Files without this comment are assumed to be defined using {{ schema_language }} 2.1.0.

 * ``source`` describes the name of the YAML (or JSON) file with the schema specification.
 The schema files should be located in the same folder as the namespace file.